 As the Fastpass+ system evolves and is rolled out, there may continue to be benefits for on-site guests.
 Currently, guests staying at a Walt Disney World resort who have also purchased tickets can reserve Fastpasses up to 60 days in advance, and are able to reserve their entire trip at one time.
 Other guests must wait until 30 days before their trip in order to select Fastpasses, and must schedule them one day at a time.
 As this system continues to evolve, this is a definite planning advantage for on-site guests.

 To see more reasons to stay at a Disney resort, visit our Benefits of Staying at a Disney Resort page.
 Not sure about staying on property?
 There are times when it makes sense to stay off-site as well.
-Visit our Benefits of Staying at an Offsite Hotel page to see if that suits your needs.
+Visit our guide on deciding where to stay when taking a Walt Disney World vacation.

 If you have decided to stay at a Disney resort, but don’t know how to go about selecting which one, we have a guide to Choosing a Disney Resort that will highlight the differences between the categories of resorts.
 Once you settle on a category, you can see more about each resort, including amenities and rates, by visiting our Resort Guides.